 But for the most part, if you want to make a living as a writer, the fastest, most enjoyable way to do that is to write content for businesses that want to find more customers.

-It’s interesting, it’s lucrative, it’s very much in demand, and it will get you researching and investigating as many different topics as you like.
+It’s interesting, lucrative, very much in demand, and it will get you researching and investigating as many different topics as you like.

 You might think that this kind of writing is boring to do.
 Far from it.
-Creating really good content (as opposed to the mass of junk that makes up 95 percent of web copy) will call on your skills as a storyteller, investigator, wordsmith, travel writer, historian.
+Creating really good content (as opposed to the mass of junk that makes up 95 percent of web copy) will call on your skills as a storyteller, investigator, wordsmith, and historian.

 A well-qualified content marketer needs all the skills of a great feature or fiction writer — combined with solid marketing strategy.